Tools

 Cons-

-Power switch is still on the back
+Power switch is still on the back (the new Standby mode makes this much less of an issue)

-Cost increase of several hundred dollars over the previous PUK 5.1 -having said that the included electrode grinder and features are easily worth it
+Cost increase of several hundred dollars over the previous PUK 5.1 -having said that, the included electrode grinder and features are easily worth it

 Check out https://www.lampert.info/en/products/jewelry/puk-6/ for more information.